Carbon-izer.com - The Katy Freeway Corridor

 The smaller store space was 13330 FM 1960 West and was J. Brannam, an off-price clothing store also owned by the company.
 This would become Academy sporting goods from 1983 to 1995.

-The modern self-storage center takes its address the office—a former Grandy's that did operate in the 1980s but it's unknown when it closed (possibly early 1990s).
-In 1997, it became Devon Self Storage, later In & Out Self Storage (c.
+The modern self-storage center takes its address the office—a former Grandy's that operated from the 1980s to around 1997.
+With the closure of Grandy's, the whole complex became Devon Self Storage, later In & Out Self Storage (c.
 2003), U-Store-It (2006), and finally CubeSmart (2013).

 HIGHWAY 6

 I do not have the personal connection to Highway 6 as depicted here; I have never even driven on the section of the road with the exception of a short excursion to visit an El Pollo Loco back in 2015.
 I had intended to make a full page on Highway 6 between Beltway 8 and Northwest Freeway, revisiting one of the site's inspirations, "West Houston Archives" (the site still exists but lacks a domain name and links within the website don't work).
 What I wanted to do was a total re-invisioning of the page, adding my own personal touch, while still holding true to its original vision.
 A few entries were completed as such with most of the photos are his, not mine--and are indicated as such.
 The italics indicate original text from WHA.
 In the end, I decided not to pursue a complete "re-do", but I didn't throw out what I had.
-That's why a few entries are different.
+That's why a few entries are different, though these will be phased out.

 Extended Stay InTown Suites / 9155 Highway 6 North